nocobase/website/content/articles/nocobase-1-7-0/index.md

 ## New Feature

+### Open source plugins for department and attachment URL

 ### Role Union

 Role Union is a permission management mode.
 According to system settings, system developers can choose to use `Independent roles`, `Allow roles union`, or `Allow roles union`, to meet different permission requirements.